Are you shopping for your first solar power system?

 Simply unfold and set the panels in the sun, plug them into a charge controller, and plug that into the Airstream's solar port.
 Seriously, that's it.
 Plug in the system when you need it–store it when you don't.

-If you have a more modest budget, portable solar is a great choice.
+If you'd prefer to spend less, portable solar is a great choice.
 For cost effectiveness and efficiency per watt, it's really hard to beat.
-For example, our 170 Watt Portable Solar Kit is an investment of only $999.
+For example, our AIR GEAR Portable Solar Kit will only set you back $599.

 3. You want to keep your Airstream in the shade when it's hot, but still use solar to charge the batteries